wyliodrinstudio/WyliodrinSTUDIO/docs/source/index.rst

 |

-We offer you 2 procedures to build of the Wyliodrin Studio application:
+There are 2 procedures to build the Wyliodrin Studio application:

 For the **STANDALONE** version, you will have to run the following commands: